rglanz/vsync/readme.md

     > import vsync

 ### Usage
-1. Define the video's path as a variable:
+1. Define the video's path as a variable
     > video_path = 'path/to/video.avi'      #macOS/Linux
     >
     > video_path = r'path/to/video.avi'     #Windows

-2. Read the video (saves data to a .pkl file):
+2. Read the video (saves data to a .pkl file)
     > vsync.read_video(video_path)

-3. Analyze the video for dropped frames (interval is time between time-locking stimuli; set to 3 seconds by default):
+3. Analyze the video for dropped frames (interval is time between time-locking stimuli; set to 3 seconds by default)
     > vsync.find_dropped_frames(video_path, interval=3)

-4. Plot the results for quality control:
+4. Plot the results for quality control
     > vsync.plot_results(video_path)

-5. If the results are acceptable [*more detail coming soon*], align the video:
+5. If the results are acceptable [*more detail coming soon*], align the video
     > vsync.align_video(video_path)

 [*readme in progress*]